Uniquely Me Board- About Us

 Jordana is the mother or two spunky and delightful boys and wife to Tom.
 When not spending time with her family, working or volunteering with her different organizations, she likes to travel, read and bake.
 She is honored to be the treasurer for Uniquely Me and is so excited for the organizations beautiful future.

 I was born and raised in Rockwall County where I met my now husband, Klint.
 I graduated with my business degree from UTD in 2014 and I have worked for the Costco Regional office for 4 years.
 We have two wonderful 3 year old twin boys, Jace and Easton.
-Easton was diagnosed with TAR Syndrome at birth.
+Easton was diagnosed with TAR Syndrome (a genetic limb difference) at birth.
 He has undergone multiple transfusions and 6 major surgeries.
 I’m very proud to serve on the Uniquely Me Board and to help bring awareness to limb differences and TAR syndrome.
 In my spare time I enjoy game nights with family and friends, and shopping.

 Christopher is a native Texan and comes from a 20 year history in the corporate IT field with a degree in Business.
 He is also the proud father of two boys, the youngest having been born with TAR syndrome.
 He is passionate about his work with the nonprofit to serve the community and to give help to new families.
 In his spare time he enjoys running, music and spending time with friends and family.